-The VR counselor or the ILS-OIB worker submits a referral and issues service authorizations for diabetes skills training.
+The VR counselor or the Independent Living Services for Older Individuals Who Are Blind (ILS-OIB) worker submits a referral and issues service authorizations for diabetes skills training.

-The diabetes educator must divide all diabetes skills training into two-hour segments to ensure that the segments do not fatigue the customer and consequently reduce the benefit of the skills training.
+The diabetes educator must divide all diabetes skills training into one to two-hour segments to ensure that the segments do not fatigue the customer and consequently reduce the benefit of the skills training.
+If a segment is less than two hours, the provider must document on the VR2884, in the Observations and Comments section how this meets the customer’s individual needs.

 The diabetes educator helps the customer develop specific, measurable, achievable, realistic, and timely (SMART) goals.